vvvote/vvvote/doc/install.md

 lighthttpd
 ----------
 If you are using lighthttpd version 1.4 you might expiriencing "417 - Expectation Failed" error when you try to create a new election on vvvote.
 This is usually caused when you use curl to send the POST request.
-The problem is that lighthttpd does not support the http-header "Expect: 100 continue" which curl makes use of.
+The problem arises from lighthttpd not supporting the http-header "Expect: 100 continue" which curl makes use of.
 You can work around the problem of lighthttpd v1.4 does not support the http-header "Expect: 100 continue" by the following config line in the lighthttp-config:

 	server.reject-expect-100-with-417 = "disable"